Will-L-Brown/RGBController/README.md

 		- I don't know of a good part number or source for this part.
 Contact me if you have a part number, or submit a pull request
 	- BOM P/N for Molex power connect is likely not optimal.
 	- Spacing for aRGB headers may not be optimal for certain devices and may have clearance issues when completely populated
+	- 0.1uF caps C12-16, C27-31 should not be populated.
+These destroy the signal from the ATMega and were intended for 5V-GND, not Din-GND

 # Future Hardware To-Do